 No visit to Malta is complete without a day trip to Gozo.
 The traditional ferry route, which conveys vehicles as well as foot passengers, is from Cirkewwa in Malta to Mgarr in Gozo.
-A recent innovation, however, is the direct Gozo Fast Ferry which runs direct from Valletta to Mgarr.
+A more recent innovation, however, is the direct Gozo Highspeed catamaran service which runs direct from Valletta to Mgarr, carrying foot passengers.

 Gozo Channel Ferry

 Whether you are on a scheduled bus or a coach tour, you will arrive at the modern ferry terminal at Cirkewwa, in the extreme north-west of Malta.
 There is no ticket office here, as you buy your return ticket when you get to Gozo.
 Simply enter the terminal and walk onto the ship, or at busy times you will have to queue inside the long corridors (where unfortunately you can't see anything) until the ferry is ready for boarding.
 The service generally runs every 30 or 45 minutes, depending on season.
 The timetable is available on the Gozo Channel website or at the ferry terminal.
 The crossing takes about half an hour.